close

 Overview

-A brief introduction to Tahquamenon Falls State Park
+A brief introduction to Tahquamenon Falls

-Tahquamenon Falls State Park follows the Tahquamenon River as it passes over Tahquamenon Falls and drains into Whitefish Bay, Lake Superior.
+The park follows the Tahquamenon River as it passes over Tahquamenon Falls and drains into Whitefish Bay, Lake Superior.
 The Tahquamenon Falls include a single 50-foot (15 m) drop, the Upper Falls, plus the cascades and rapids collectively called the Lower Falls.
 During the late-spring runoff, the river drains as much as 50,000 U.S. gallons (190,000 L) of water per second, making the upper falls the second most voluminous vertical waterfall east of the Mississippi River, after only Niagara Falls.

 Tahquamenon Falls is also called Rootbeer Falls because of its golden-brown color, caused by tannins from cedar swamps that drain into the river.
 In winter, the ice that accumulates around and in the falls is often colored in shades of green and blue.

-Read more about Tahquamenon Falls State Park at Wikipedia
+Read more about Tahquamenon Falls at Wikipedia

-ARE Tahquamenon Falls State Park campsites SOLD OUT?
+ARE Tahquamenon Falls campsites SOLD OUT?

 Scan for cancellations

-Contact Tahquamenon Falls State Park
+Contact Tahquamenon Falls

 Spotted an error?